kjs452/KennysOpenDSKY/README.md

 ### persistent data
 The file ```./persist.txt``` contains a simulated EEPROM storage and simulated RTC clock RAM.
-This allows the **curses simulator** to retain information between running the program.
+This allows the **curses simulator** to retain information between runs of the program.

 ## DSKY Usage
 This section describes the general usage of the DSKY.
-The interface was modeled by my experimentation with a faithful DSKY simulator (See http:www.XXXXXXXXX).
+The interface was modeled by my experimentation with a faithful DSKY simulator (See <https://svtsim.com/moonjs/agc.html>).

 ## VERBs, NOUNs, and PROGRAMs
 This section documents the avalable VERB/NOUN combinations and the PROGRAM's.

-## Green Plexiglass Modification
+## Green Plexi-glass Modification
 This section describes my modification to the Open DSKY.
 I decided I didn't like how fuzzy the LED digits were.
 I decided to use a green plexi-glass window to make the LED region nicer to look at and avoid